-Great Sand Dunes' Class I air quality is maintained or enhanced.
+Great Sand Dunes' class I air quality is maintained or enhanced.
 Naturally dark night skies and scenic views are substantially unimpaired.

-- The National Park Service will continue to work with appropriate state and federal agencies, industries, nearby communities, land managers, and the Western Regional Air Partnership to maintain park and regional air quality. - Park staff and other scientists will continue to inventory and monitor the park's air quality and expand this program to detect and measure changes (improvement or deterioration) to the expanded park's airshed.
+The National Park Service will continue to work with appropriate state and federal agencies, industries, nearby communities, land managers, and the Western Regional Air Partnership to maintain park and regional air quality.

-- Consistent with provisions of the Clean Air Act, the National Park Service will review, comment on, and recommend actions to minimize or reduce emissions from sources being proposed within 64 miles (103 kilometers) of Great Sand Dunes. - Park managers will attempt to minimize the effects of in-park pollution sources on air quality.
-For example, if warranted by data demonstrating degradation, emissions from burning wood in campgrounds and employee residences may be reduced by establishing non-burn days or by banning wood burning altogether.
+- Park staff and other scientists will continue to inventory and monitor the park's air quality and expand this program to detect and measure changes (improvement or deterioration) to the expanded park's airshed. - Consistent with provisions of the Clean Air Act, the National Park Service will review, comment on, and recommend actions to minimize or reduce emissions from sources being proposed within 64 miles (103 kilometers) of Great Sand Dunes National Park and Preserve. - Park managers will attempt to minimize the effects of in-park pollution sources on air quality.
+For example: - if warranted by data demonstrating degradation, emissions from burning wood in campgrounds and employee residences may be reduced by establishing nonburn days or by banning wood burning altogether - continue to require bus tour companies to comply with regulations that reduce air pollution levels (e.g., turning off engines when buses are parked)